Snowflake

 Step 3

-Select Snowflake from the Storage Type drop down options.
+Select Snowflake from the listed Warehouse options.

 Choose Snowflake